Chatatata/HippoWebService/README.md

 We feel completely free about contribution.
 Nonetheless, we have some significant styling rules one should obey them, owing to fluent communication between developers and supplying documentational consistency.

+If you want to join us, you may check out [our Trello board].
+Mail us to write there.

 License
 ----